Endpoint security

 What is endpoint security?

 Endpoints are hardware devices and applications connected to a network outside its firewall.
-Examples of endpoints include:
+Here are examples of endpoints:

 • Notebooks